vassiaL/pub-liakonimodirshanechi2021-NC/readme.md

 julia> using NonstationaryModelLearning

-To run the main simulations of the paper, type.
+To run the main simulations of the paper, type

 julia> NonstationaryModelLearning.runner_compare()